Acoustoelectric/Acoustoelectric/README.md

 \nabla E_{AE} = E_{0} \beta \cdot \nabla P
 $$

-we consider the Laplacian of the potential (since $E_{0} = - \nabla \phi$) and consider the right hand side as a source term for the Poisson diffusion equation:
+we consider the Laplacian of the potential (since $E_{0} = - \nabla \phi$) and consider the right-hand side as a source term for the Poisson diffusion equation:

 $$
 \Delta \phi_{AE} = E_{0} \beta \cdot \nabla P
 $$

 1. Generate the acoustic field in matlab using focused.m.
-This will save out a two dimensional transducer data file such as large_Area_0.5MHz.mat.
+This will save out a two-dimensional transducer data file such as large_Area_0.5MHz.mat.
 This implementation was written by Prof. Robin Cleveland.

 2. Run python pressure_3Diser.py with the file that was generated above.
-This will put the 2D result into a 3 dimensional grid, utilizing the axial symmetry.
+This will put the 2D result into a three-dimensional grid, utilizing the axial symmetry.

 3. Run python kspace_solver.py to create all the ae components.
 A resultant NPZ file will be created which contains final acoustoelectric fields as well as intermediary results.